-Capital losses on Shares of the Company incurred by resident companies are as a general rule not tax deductible.
+Capital losses on Company's shares incurred by resident companies are as a general rule not tax deductible.

-If the Company's shares form part of the trading portfolio (portefeuille commercial) of companies which are subject to the Royal Decree of 23 September 1992 on the annual accounts of credit institutions, investment firms and management companies of collective investment institutions (comptes annuels des établissements de crédit, des entreprises d'investissement et des sociétés de gestion d'organismes de placement collectif), the capital gains realised upon the disposal of shares will be subject to corporate income tax at the standard rates, and capital losses will be tax deductible.
+If the Company's shares form part of the trading portfolio (handelsportefeuille/portefeuille commercial) of companies which are subject to the Royal Decree of 23 September 1992 on the annual accounts of credit institutions, investment firms and management companies of collective investment institutions (jaarrekening van de kredietinstellingen, de beleggingsonderneming en de beheervennootschappen van instellingen van collectieve belegging/comptes annuels des établissements de crédit, des entreprises d'investissement et des sociétés de gestion d'organismes de placement collectif), the capital gains realised upon the disposal of shares will be subject to corporate income tax, and capital losses will be tax deductible.
 Internal transfers to and from the trading portfolio are assimilated to a realisation.

-4.8.2.3 Organisation for Financing Pensions
+4.9.2.3 Organisation for Financing Pensions